The best TV shows to watch on Netflix

 Brooklyn 9-9

-There’s a complete lot of coronary heart to this foolish but surprisingly sharp office sitcom set in a New York Metropolis police precinct.
-The Lonely Island’s Andy Samberg leads the forged as Jake Peralta, the star detective on a staff full of exquisitely drawn characters.
-However the present’s secret weapon is Andre Braugher – the previous drama actor performs the overly critical Captain Raymond Holt with unrivalled deadpan.
+There’s an entire lot of coronary heart to this foolish but surprisingly sharp office sitcom set in a New York Metropolis police precinct.
+The Lonely Island’s Andy Samberg leads the solid as Jake Peralta, the star detective on a crew full of exquisitely drawn characters.
+However the present’s secret weapon is Andre Braugher – the previous drama actor performs the overly severe Captain Raymond Holt with unrivalled deadpan.
 Watch on Netflix

 - Brooklyn 9-9 has been renewed for season seven and the celebs are extraordinarily psyched